wouterbulten/wouterbulten.github.io/about.md

 I am Wouter Bulten, currently an AI master student at [Radboud University](http://www.ru.nl), doing an internship at [Almende](http://www.almende.org) &amp; [DoBots](http://www.dobots.nl) and working as a web/software developer at [123test](http://www.123test.com) [.com](http://www.123test.com) /[.nl](http://www.123test.nl).

-Mai-Ai.org is a result of a overly ambitious project I did as part of my secondary school `thesis'.
-Now it is used as my personal blog and for various projects.

 ### Some previous projects/things I worked on?

+* Tried[^1] to build a fully autonomous robot, _Solen_, that could surive outside (in any garden) for a full year.
-* I have been chair of an annual AI symposium ([ACAIS](http://www.acais.nl)) and recently built the [new website](https://github.com/wouterbulten/acais-website) together with [Thijs van Nieuwdorp](http://tnieuwdorp.github.io/).
+* I have been chair of the annual AI symposium [ACAIS](http://www.acais.nl), and recently built the [new website](https://github.com/wouterbulten/acais-website) together with [Thijs van Nieuwdorp](http://tnieuwdorp.github.io/).
 * Developed a wireless sensor node (the [DomuLink](http://www.domulink.com)) during my masters with two fellow students.
-* Co-developed/hosted a workshop on Artificial Life simulations ([source](https://github.com/wouterbulten/ACAIS2013Workshop)).
+* Co-developed/hosted workshops on Artificial Life simulations using Breve ([source](https://github.com/wouterbulten/ACAIS2013Workshop), [presentation]({{ site.url }}/assets/files/ACAIS2013_WorkshopPresentation.pdf), [docs]({{ site.url }}/assets/files/ACAIS2013Workshop_Instructions.pdf)) and microcontrollers with the MSP430[^2] ([presentation]({{ site.url }}/assets/files/ACAIS2014_WorkshopPresentation.pdf)).
+* Worked on analysis and generation of text with the ultimate goal to create an intelligent chatbot as part of my secondary school 'thesis'.
-* Published my BA thesis _Sharing Blood: A Decentralised Trust and Sharing Ecosystem based on the Vampire Bat_.
-The research focussed on the effect of cheaters on a reciprocal system/environment with possible applications in resource sharing; e.g. (ad-hoc) mesh networks where users need to share without a central controlling authority.
+* Published[^3] my BA thesis _Sharing Blood: A Decentralised Trust and Sharing Ecosystem based on the Vampire Bat_.
+The research focused on the effect of cheaters on a reciprocal system/environment with possible applications in resource sharing; e.g. (ad-hoc) mesh networks where users need to share without a central controlling authority.

 ### More info?